MegaScale-MoE: Large-Scale Communication-Efficient Training of Mixture-of-Experts Models in Production: Communication-computation Overlap

 A widely adopted solution~\cite{jiang2024megascale, transformer-engine, wang2022overlap} is to decompose operators into smaller parallel ones to enable pipelining by executing them on separate CUDA streams.
 However, this approach introduces non-negligible overhead: $(i)$ complex stream control, involving host interference and causing random bubbles due to the non-deterministic feature of CPU control; $(ii)$ imperfect tail computation, increasing overall computation latency.

-To address the above issues, we use intra-operator overlap to exploit the parallelism for communication and computation operators with direct dependency.
+To address the above issues, we adopt intra-operator overlap to parallelize communication and computation operators with direct dependencies.
 The core idea is to fuse these operators and break down the workloads into tiles.
 Following prior work~\cite{jangda2022breaking, chang2024flux, zhang2025comet, zheng2025tilelink}, we implement barriers in device memory between communication and computation operators.
-These barriers allow fine-grained notifications between computation and communication at the tile level.
-Additionally, as the barriers reside in device memory, they eliminate the need for host interference, enabling further performance improvements.
+These barriers enable fine-grained tile-level notifications and remove the need for host interference, further improving training performance.
 We implement two types of kernels, overlapping with GEMMs and overlapping with MoE GroupedGEMMs, for the attention and FFN modules, respectively.

 \parabf{Overlapping with GEMMs.} We first introduce the intra-operator communication-computation overlap for GEMM kernels.
 Specifically, we implement all-to-all(A2A)+GEMM and GEMM+A2A kernels for Output and QKV Projections in SP attention, respectively, where X+Y means Y executed after X. Figure~\ref{fig:fine-grained} shows the data flow and overlapping pattern in A2A+GEMM.
 The GEMM on local data and communication for remote data starts simultaneously.
 We leverage dedicated GPU copy engines for data transfer, ensuring that all SMs (streaming multiprocessors) are fully utilized for computation.
 Once a remote data tile arrives at local memory, a signal notifies the GEMM kernel to continue its computation on the arrived tile.
 For GEMM+A2A, the all-to-all operation is fused into the GEMM kernel.
 Each tile of GEMM computation ends with a remote data transfer that writes the output data tile to remote ranks.
 We also implement all-gather+GEMM and GEMM+reduce-scatter kernels for tensor parallelism, which are similar to A2A+GEMM and GEMM+A2A.